dseichter/dseichter_de/content/posts/hole-in-the-wall.md

 It's raining outside, it's dark outside and I am sitting in front of my computer and read all the mails and news I missed.

 * The best offering of a new job.
 The company was happy to find me at linkedin.
 Yeehaa ... deleted!
 * Next message.
 People like me are wanted.
-By so wonderfu companies.
+By so wonderful companies.
 Sweet ... deleted!
 * Oh wow...
 Am I a certified whatever?
 I will get more certifications?
 Hmm... interesting.
 Let's check, what kind of certificates I can gather.

 ## Certification bullshit